microsoft/SQLExtentions/workshop/README.md

 ## Goals

-In this workshop, we will discuss *insert your topic*.

 | **Goal**              | *describe the goal of the workshop*                                    |
 | ----------------------------- | --------------------------------------------------------------------- |
 | **What will you learn**       | *The benefits of enabling the SQL Server IaaS extension on your virtual machines* |